 Having an extra copy of genes on the X chromosome affects many aspects of development, including sexual development before birth and at puberty.
 Researchers are working to determine which genes contribute to the specific developmental and physical differences that can occur with Klinefelter syndrome.

 Some people with features of Klinefelter syndrome have an extra X chromosome in only some of their cells; other cells have one X and one Y chromosome.
 In these individuals, the condition is described as mosaic Klinefelter syndrome (46,XY/47,XXY).
-Boys and men with mosaic Klinefelter syndrome may have milder signs and symptoms than those with the extra X chromosome in all of their cells, depending on what proportion of cells have the additional chromosome.
+Males with mosaic Klinefelter syndrome may have milder signs and symptoms than those with the extra X chromosome in all of their cells, depending on what proportion of cells have the additional chromosome.

 Several conditions resulting from the presence of more than one extra sex chromosome in each cell are sometimes described as variants of Klinefelter syndrome.
 These conditions include 48,XXXY syndrome and 49,XXXXY syndrome (both described above).
 The features of these disorders tend to be more severe than those of Klinefelter syndrome and affect more parts of the body.
 As doctors and researchers have learned more about the differences between these sex chromosome disorders, they have started to consider them as separate conditions.More About This Health Condition